mlanza/ai-literacy/201/09-rebooting-your-chatbot.md

 You're more direct now:

 > “Stop giving me long paragraphs.
-Use bullet points so I can shape this.”
+Use bullet points so I can shape this.”<br>
 > “Don’t use clipart or jokes.
-This is IT—not a marketing deck.”
+This is IT—not a marketing deck.”<br>
-> “Tone should be plainspoken and optimistic.”
+> “Tone should be plainspoken and optimistic.”<br>

 You land on a framing that resonates: